olivernn/poirot/Readme.markdown

 ### Javascript Helper

 Poirot also adds a javascript helper for using mustache templates from the browser.
-In Rails 3.1 this will be automatically added to the asset pipeline.
+In Rails 3.1 this will be automatically added to the asset pipeline, you just need to add `//= require poirot` in your application.js file.

 If you are using rails 3 then you can run the `rails g poirot:install` to install the javascripts in your application.